learnrelay/learnrelay/content/queries/what-is-a-query.md

 Non-scalar fields consist of non-scalar fields or scalar fields themselves.

 *Models* from your GraphQL schema are exposed as non-scalar fields in the query.
-Queries in GraphQL are *hierarchical*, that means that if you include a non-scalar field in a query you have to define a subselection of scalar fields on it.
+Queries in GraphQL are *hierarchical*, that means that if you include a non-scalar field in a query, it must always have a subselection.
+That subselection can be composed from scalar fields, or other non-scalar fields (at which point they in turn also need a subselection).

 ## The `node` and `viewer` fields